Usos/SPCS/README.md

 ## The citation
 If any code in this reposition is used in any publishable works, please citing:
-  - Yusong Liu, Tongxin Wang, Ben Duggan, et al., "SPCS:A Spatial and Pattern Combined Smoothing Method for Spatial Transcriptomic Expression", _Briefings in Bioinformatics_ (Under review).
+  - Liu Y, Wang T, Duggan B, et al.,
+      "SPCS:A Spatial and Pattern Combined Smoothing Method for Spatial Transcriptomic Expression", _Briefings in Bioinformatics_ (Under review).

 If the test data in this reposition is used in any publishable works, please citing: